Vonng/pigsty/docs/t-cmdb.md

 ### CMDB as Inventory

-Once the original config file is loaded into the CMDB as the initial data, Ansible can be configured to use the CMDB as the config source:
+Once the original config file is loaded into the CMDB as the initial data, Ansible can be configured to use the CMDB as the inventory.

 ```bash
 bin/inventory_cmdb
 ```

-You can switch back to a static config file:
+You can switch back to a static config file.

 ```bash
 bin/inventory_conf
 ```

-Modifying the config source is essentially a matter of editing ``ansible. cfg`` in the Pigsty dir.
+Modifying the inventory is essentially a matter of editing ``ansible. cfg`` in the Pigsty dir.

 ```bash
 ---